jackdewinter/pymarkdown/docs/advanced_scanning.md

 Partially because it is a slippery slope argument.
 Allowing for the disabling of a rule for the next line just makes sense for me.
-Handle exceptions that come up during documents.
+To me, this is handling exceptions that come up during documents.
 After that, I am concerned that adding one more command will entail adding 5+ commands just to ensure that the one command can be controlled properly.
-At the start, I decided I wanted to keep things simple if possible.
+At the start of this project, I decided to keep things simple if possible, and I believe that applies here.

 Partially because it is easier and more performant.
 From a low-level perspective, this is implemented as a list of line numbers and the rule ids that should be ignored if a violation is reported.
-That is a very quick check with few downsides.
+That is a very quick check with very few downsides.
 Starting to add `enable` or `disable` or `restore` or any other commands probably mean enabling all rules and applying any pragmas after the rules had fired.
 In my mind, that would degrade the performance of the